JaneliaSciComp/maru/docs/Development.md

 New releases are built and deployed to GitHub using GoReleaser.
 You first need to install GoReleaser and configure your GitHub token as per the [quickstart instructions](https://goreleaser.com/quick-start/).
 Then you can tag and release a new version as follows:

+1. Update the MaruVersion constant in utils/utils.go
+2. Tag and release:
 ```
 git tag -a 0.1.0 -m "Release 0.1.0"
 git push origin 0.1.0